-122. The COT considered a number of epidemiological studies investigating the use of ginger during pregnancy (TOX/2021/26).
-For the most part, few studies explicitly addressed the safety of ginger consumption during pregnancy.
-Most were focused on the use of ginger as a treatment for nausea (Fischer-Rasmussen et al., 1990; Smith et al., 2004; Ensiyeh et al., 2009), agerelated neurological disorders or pregnancy-induced sickness and therefore focused on efficacy (Willetts et al., 2003; Stanisiere et al., 2018).
+123. The COT considered a number of epidemiological studies investigating the use of ginger during pregnancy (TOX/2021/26).
+For the most part, few of these studies explicitly addressed the safety of ginger consumption.

+Most were focused on the use of ginger as a treatment for nausea (Fischer-Rasmussen et al., 1990; Smith et al., 2004; Ensiyeh et al., 2009), age-related neurological disorders or pregnancy-induced sickness and therefore focused on efficacy (Willetts et al., 2003; Stanisiere et al., 2018).
 However, safety was considered in a few studies.
 The studies considered by the Committee included observational and randomised clinical studies, lasting from 4 days to 20 weeks in duration (Vutyavanich et al., 2001; Portnoi et al., 2003).
 Ginger in various forms was investigated in doses ranging from 750 mg/day to the equivalent of 7 g/day.

-123. The animal studies on reproductive toxicity considered in TOX/2021/26 reported a number of findings, including reduced maternal weight gain, increased foetus weight, increased serum testosterone level in F1 generation males and an increase in embryonic loss.
+124. The animal studies on reproductive toxicity considered in TOX/2021/26 reported a number of findings, including reduced maternal weight gain, increased fetal weight, increased serum testosterone levels in F1 generation males and an increase in embryonic loss.

-124. The study results in pregnant women were also varied and the overall findings inconclusive.
+125. The study results in pregnant women were also varied and overall were inconclusive.
 Findings reported included abdominal discomfort, vomiting and diarrhoea.
-There were reports of incidences of spontaneous abortion (Portnoi et al., 2003, Ensiyeh et al., 2009), however, this effect was observed in both the treated and control groups and therefore, cannot directly be attributed to the consumption of ginger.
+There were reports of incidences of spontaneous abortion (Portnoi et al., 2003, Ensiyeh et al., 2009), however, this effect was observed in both the treated and control groups and therefore, cannot be attributed directly to the consumption of ginger.
 Portnoi et al., reported 8 spontaneous abortions in the comparator group, compared to 3 occurring in the group taking ginger and Ensiyeh et al., reported 2 spontaneous abortions in the ginger group compared to 1 in the group taking vitamin B6.
-This study reported no congenital abnormalitiespost-partum following exposure to ginger.
+This study reported no congenital abnormalities post-partum following exposure to ginger.

-125. In their 2003 review of interventions for nausea and vomiting in early pregnancy (first trimester), Mathews concluded high-guality consistent evidence is lacking to support advice regarding the safety of ginger during pregnancy (Mathews et al., 2015).
+126. In their 2015 review of interventions for nausea and vomiting in early pregnancy (first trimester), Matthews concluded high-quality consistent evidence is lacking to support advice regarding the safety of ginger during pregnancy (Matthews et al., 2015).
 However, it was noted that a review by Bryer et al. (2005) concluded that maternal consumption of ginger shows no evidence of teratogenicity in infants.
 More recently, Stanisiere et al. (2018) conducted a review of the safety and efficacy of ginger rhizome for decreasing nausea and vomiting in women during early pregnancy, based on systematic literature searches until the end of December 2017.
 The group concluded that the in vivo results do not suggest any major concerns with respect to reproductive and developmental safety of ginger root, as no associations were found between the use of ginger and malformations in humans.
-However, in vitro results could not be extrapolated to humans and safety could be dependent on ginger quality.
-The majority of the studies included in this review have already been included in this draft statement.
-Some recent studies have been conducted evaluating the effectiveness and safety of ginger in pregnancy, and these will be discussed in detail.
-Overall, most studies reported gastrointestinal effects such as abdominal discomfort, vomiting and diarrhoea.
-Other effects included dizziness, headaches and drowsiness with some more serious effects such as spontaneous abortion also being reported in 5 out of the 14 randomized clinical studies.
-The review by

-Jewell and Young focuses on the reported effects rather than statistical significance, therefore more details on the studies reporting more serious effects are given below.
+In vitro results could not be extrapolated to humans due to the lack of representativeness of the preparations and/or concentrations used.
+The authors concluded that, overall, the available evidence suggested that the use of ginger for treatment of nausea in pregnancy is safe, but that ginger quality is important from the perspective of safety.
+The majority of the studies included in Stanisiere et al. (2018) have already been included in this draft statement.
+Some recent studies have been conducted evaluating the effectiveness and safety of ginger in pregnancy and are discussed in detail.
+Overall, most studies reported gastrointestinal effects such as abdominal discomfort/heartburn, vomiting and diarrhoea.
+Other effects included dizziness, headaches and drowsiness.
+The review by Jewell and Young (2003) focuses on the reported effects rather than statistical significance, therefore more details on the studies reporting more serious effects were given in this statement.